jpjpcs/42_Exam_Rank_2/README.md

 1 - I followed Filipe Duque github regarding the exercises organization (Filipe has the exercises organized by levels, which was very good for the mental organization also).

-2- I followed Luís Balsa github regarding exercise resolution.
-Luís made simple code with few lines.
-That is very beneficial to make clear, understandable, and clean code.
+2- I followed Luís Balsa github regarding exercise resolution (Luís is an expert in making simple code with few lines.
+That is very beneficial to make clear, understandable, and clean code).

 3- I followed JCluzet github to know how to launch the exam simulator.